 If you’re living paycheck-to-paycheck, that last 20% likely isn’t getting the attention it needs from your bank account.
 And while the “wants” can easily get out of hand, it’s your “needs” that can be the biggest culprits.

 So, how do you fix that?
 Here are some secrets to help you regain control of your spending and put more money in your savings:

 Usually, your biggest monthly expense is your rent or mortgage payment.
 And unless you’re living the #vanlife or have a sweet month-to-month set up, chances are finding a cheaper place to live next month is out of the question.

 But there are some necessary bills you can cut down significantly, without sacrificing the services you need.

 - Car Insurance: Shop around for new car insurance every six months, and you could save some serious cash.
-Compare car insurance prices on a website called Insure.com and you could save an average of $489 a year.
-All you have to do is enter your ZIP code and your age, and it’ll show you your options.
+Use a website called EverQuote to see all your options at once and save up to $610 a year.
+It takes just a couple of minutes to get started by answering some questions about yourself and your driving record.

 Create a Separate Account for Savings

 Once you’ve cut down your monthly costs, make sure you’re prioritizing your savings.
 Whether that’s contributing to your retirement plan, investing in the stock market or building up an emergency fund — you did it!
 Congrats on breaking the cycle and cleaning up your spending habits.

 But speaking of emergency funds, many Americans don’t even have $400 saved in case their car breaks down or their kid ends up in the ER.

 Where should you start saving for one?
 A typical savings account won’t earn you much interest.